 Progesterone can affect your mood and sleep as well.
 Progesteron has calming effect and adequate levels can prevent anxiety and insomnia.
 Moreover, low progesterone can easily lead to estrogen dominance.
 With hormones, it’s always all about ratios.
 Estrogen dominance is basically too much estrogen in relation to progesteron but it doesnt mean that your estrogen is too high.
-It means you have too little progesterone and estrogen became more ‘dominant’ that it should.
+It means you have too little progesterone and estrogen became more ‘dominant’.
 Estrogen dominance can affect a woman’s body in many ways, including abnormal menstruation (heavy/painful periods), PMS, headaches, decreased sex drive, bloating, mood swings, fatigue, anxiety & depression, breast tenderness, endometriosis, fibroids, and hormonal weight gain (especially around belly).

 Cholesterol, heart and cardiovascular diseases